More big strikes loom, with thousands of health care and casino workers set to walk off the job

 Such grievances underlie the UAW's strike against Detroit's Big Three automakers, now into its third week.
 More than 25,000 unionized workers, or 17% of the labor group's members, have walked off their jobs at Ford, GM and Stellantis (the owner of Chrysler, Dodge, Jeep and Ram, as well major foreign auto brands).

-The public's mostly warm embrace of striking auto workers could lessen as its impact spreads to dealers, customers and third-party suppliers who don't have a seat at the bargaining table, according to Patrick Anderson, principal and CEO of Anderson Economic Group, an East Lansing and Chicago-based analysis firm.
-"When the innocent bystanders begin to feel it, it will affect the generally supportive sentiment Americans have been expressing about the UAW's demands thus far," Anderson stated Monday in a release that estimates $3.95 billion in total losses from the strike's first two weeks.
+The public's mostly warm embrace of striking autoworkers could lessen as its impact spreads to dealers, customers and third-party suppliers who don't have a seat at the bargaining table, according to Patrick Anderson, principal and CEO of Anderson Economic Group, an East Lansing and Chicago-based analysis firm.
+"When the innocent bystanders begin to feel it, it will affect the generally supportive sentiment Americans have been expressing about the UAW's demands thus far," Anderson stated Monday in a release that estimates $3.95 billion in total losses to the U.S. economy from the union's strike's first two weeks.

 Labor unrest in Motor City is not confined to autoworkers.
 The Detroit Casino Council, representing five unions at three city casinos, late Friday said workers overwhelmingly voted to authorize strikes as soon as mid-October when contracts expire.